 Pleasanton “Walk ‘n’ Talk” – A Program of World Walk To Wellness l Make A Difference Festival l

-Fourth of July Concert and Picnic in Renovated Downtown Pleasanton Lions Wayside Park
+Fourth of July Concert and Picnic in Downtown Pleasanton’s Lions Wayside Park

-The very first event scheduled at the newly renovated Lions Wayside Park will be “Celebrating Freedom and its Evolution since the Revolution,” a concert and picnic from noon to 1:30 p.m. on the Fourth of July.
-The park is located at 4401 First Street, across the street from one of the event sponsors, Meadowlark Dairy.
+“Celebrating Freedom and its Evolution since the Revolution,” Pleasanton’s annual concert and picnic, will be held from noon to 1:30 p.m. on the Fourth of July.
+Lions Wayside Park is located at 4401 First Street, across the street from one of the event sponsors, Meadowlark Dairy.

-Six hundred hot dogs lunches, cooked and served by Lions Club members, will be sold for $5 each, including chips and water.
+Six hundred hot dogs lunches, cooked and served by Lions Club members, will be available for purchase.
 Vegetarian options will be available.
 Lions also will provide free hand-held American flags to the first 300 adults to arrive.

 Audience members should plan to bring their own chairs or blankets to sit on.
 (Fifty folding chairs beneath a shade canopy will be available, courtesy of the Pleasanton Community Concert Band.)
 Participants of all ages are encouraged to wear red, white, and blue.

-“This will be the twenty-fourth time that volunteers have put together ‘Celebrating Freedom and its Evolution since the Revolution’ for our community,” said founder W. Ron Sutton.
-“On this 249th Independence Day, we celebrate our shared heritage with an old-fashioned Fourth.
+“This will be the twenty- fifth time that volunteers have put together ‘Celebrating Freedom and its Evolution since the Revolution” for our community,” said founder W. Ron Sutton.
+“On this 250th Independence Day, we celebrate our shared heritage with an old-fashioned Fourth.
 Even if we disagree July 5 on current politics, we will do so with our expected behaviors of Respect, Responsibility, Compassion, Honesty, and Integrity.
 We celebrate living in a Community of Character!”

-Also being recognized during the program are the 2024 and 2025 Ed Kinney Community Patriots: Lisa & Randy Brown and Bill Butler; and Joe Callahan and Patrick O’Brien.
+Also being recognized during the program are the 2026 Ed Kinney Community Patriots: Pam Yeaw and Anne and Brock Roby.

 Established in 2005, the award honors the memory of Ed Kinney, who was a past mayor of the city and also the first Master of Ceremonies for the local Fourth of July event.